 Most ground bees are active around their nests for four to six weeks.
 These bees only live long enough to nest, mate, and lay their eggs, before dying.

 Because ground bees pollinate so many plants and do so much good for your soil, it’s best to leave them alone in peace for the month or so that they are alive.

 Once the ground bees die, the mounds around their nests wash back into the ground and you will never know they were there.

 Look for bees hovering over the lawn, near nests

 If you see bees hovering around your lawn, above the grass, then you probably have ground bees.
 These are usually male ground bees who are wanting to mate with the female ground bees as they emerge from their underground nest in spring.

 Ground bees are not dangerous, and the males do not even have a stinger so they can’t sting you.

-Check to see if the bees have hair on their midsections
+Bees have hair on their midsections

 If you see bees in your yard and want to know if they are ground bees, check out this post that tells you how to identify ground bees based on what they look like (with pictures to refer to).

 Ground bees come in all shapes, sizes, and colors.
 But all ground bees have one thing in common: they all have a fuzzy or hairy midsection, called the thorax.
 Ground bees also often have fuzzy legs and fuzzy heads.